Kursk State Medical University (KSMU)

 ✓ KSMU is the right choice if:

-- You have cleared NEET and want one of Russia's oldest and most credible medical universities — 90+ years of institutional history
+- You want one of Russia's oldest and most credible medical universities — 90+ years of institutional history; founded 1935 to produce Russian doctors, not to meet a recent demand surge

-- You value large-scale clinical exposure through a multi-hospital network with 3,000+ beds from Year 4 onwards
+- You value large-scale clinical exposure — a multi-hospital network with 3,000+ beds providing variety and volume of cases from Year 4 onwards

 - You want USD-denominated fees — protecting your family from Ruble exchange rate fluctuations over 6 years